Record jump in energy and carbon savings from efficient product sales

 The calculations

-EECA calculated the savings for the year by tracking improvements in the energy efficiency of products through sales and product performance information (based on avoided electricity generation calculated at $0.089 per kWh).
+EECA calculates the annual energy and cost savings for the year by tracking improvements in the energy efficiency of products through sales and product performance information (based on avoided electricity generation calculated at $0.088 per kWh).

-A new International Energy Association report also surfaces the achievements of appliance energy efficiency, finding that they save consumers around the world billions of dollars and avoid hundreds of millions of tonnes of CO2 emissions each year.
+An International Energy Association report also highlighted the positive impacts of product energy efficiency, finding that they save households and businesses around the world billions of dollars and avoid hundreds of millions of tonnes of CO2 emissions each year.
 Other benefits include employment, innovation, water savings, and air quality improvements.

 Achievements of Energy Efficiency Appliance and Equipment Standards and Labelling Programmes(external link)